-There’s a place I’ve arrived at–and I guess technically, anyone is allowed to go there, though middle aged moms and elderly grandmas make up most of the population–and it is the place that makes people (and by people, I mostly mean moms) get misty-eyed at the drop of a hat.
+There’s a place in which I find myself.
+I guess technically, anyone is allowed to go there, though when I look around, I see mostly middle aged moms and elderly grandmas with me in this place, getting misty-eyed for no apparent reason.
+Welling up at the drop of a hat.

 It goes without saying, so late in 2020, that it’s been a helluva year.
-I won’t even start to recall here the myriad of losses people have suffered, the depth and breadth of variations on a theme of grief.
+I won’t even start to recall here the myriad of losses people have suffered, the depth and breadth of variations on the year’s theme of–if you can imagine a worse one–grief.
 Sometimes when it all adds up and we feel bad, we do that comparative thing, and our inner voice is harsh and mean as it shames our weary souls: You have no right to complain.
 It hasn’t even been that bad for you.
 You need to be more positive.
-What’s wrong with you, that you can’t just be grateful?
+Why can’t you just be grateful?

 But what if its not an either/or but a both/and situation?
-What if we are grateful and are staying as positive as we are able on any given day and when the hardness of our collective struggles, losses, and disappointments are acknowledged, it can surprise and even overwhelm us?
+What if we are grateful, and are staying as positive as we are able on any given day?
+And what if it is also true that, if we are honest, the vague, aching hardness of our collective struggles, losses, and disappointments surprise and overwhelm us?
 What if all of it is true?

 I don’t know what the rest of this crazy year holds.
 I don’t know how the election is going to turn out, and what the short- and long-term fallout will be.
 I don’t know if COVID will get a lot worse, if the kids will ever go back to school, how we are supposed to have Christmas, if we will all be OK.
 While we are at it, I don’t know what 2021 will look like either: if we will get a vaccine, if we will then feel more hopeful, how we will give it to everyone, how long that will take.
-If next year we will have a normal summer, or maybe at least a fall.
-If any of that is silly, or foolish, or just too much, to hope for.
+If next year we will have a normal summer, or maybe a fall.
+If any of that is silly–or foolish, or just too much–to hope for.

 But I do know that this is a place I’ve been before, staring into an abyss of uncertainty, pretty sure I’d never live long enough to be the middle-aged mom who always seemed to be inexplicably dabbing at her eyes.
 Afraid to be so foolish as to think I might.
 But then, the impossible happened, and I did made it through that year, even though for a long time, that outcome, too, felt too close to call.